 Please note, changes and errors occasionally occur.
 You must check the price of your chosen holiday at the time of booking.

-8. Insurance All party members must be covered by insurance before setting out on holiday.
-This must cover you fully against the cost of cancellation by you, medical care and repatriation should you become too ill to continue with the holiday, and must above all cover you against the cost of air evacuation from the mountains should sickness or injury necessitate such a course of action.
+All party members must be covered by insurance before setting out on holiday.
+This must cover you fully against any cancellation charges, medical care and repatriation should you become too ill to continue with the holiday, and must above all cover you against the cost of air evacuation from remote areas should sickness or injury necessitate such a course of action.
 You should also note that passenger liability insurance covering the vehicles that we hire, particularly in developing countries, may be inadequate; it is therefore important that your insurance cover makes sufficient provision for your dependants in the event of an accident.
 We are Introducer Appointed Representatives of Campbell Irvine Ltd, their insurance policy is ideally suited to our kind of holiday, and we hope that you will use it.
 Details of the policy Campbell Irvine offer are shown elsewhere in this brochure.
 Please note however that we have no control over the availability

 or standard of medical and repatriation services and facilities in the areas we visit and these do not form any part of our contract with you.
 Please remember that many of the areas we visit on our holidays are not as developed as the UK and the availability and standard of such services may well be lower.